jsalazarf27/cordova-diagnostic-plugin/README.md

 ## Important notes

+### Android API 23

+This plugin is ready to work with api 23, but in the outsystems platform that is not yet supported, because of that you will need to add all the permissions tha you will need in the instalation parameters.
 ### Native environment required

 Note that this plugin is intended for use in a **native** mobile environment.